 Certificated teaching staff: 299, with an average 15 years' experience

-Certificated teaching staff: 288, with an average 13 years of experience; 75 percent have Master’s degrees or higher.
-(This includes guidance counselors, media specialists and intervention specialists.)
+75 percent of LH educators have Master’s degrees or higher.
+This includes guidance counselors, media specialists, and intervention specialists.

 Principals and assistants: 12

 Licking Heights offers traditional college prep courses, Advanced Placement (AP) courses, and the College Credit Plus program.
 Students are also eligible to graduate with an honors diploma, or elect as juniors to attend Career and Technology Education Centers (C-TEC) of Licking County.
 Any student who completes one of these curricula will meet all academic requirements necessary for graduation.
 The District launched the new college and career pathways in Fall 2021 to coincide with the opening of the high school.
 Under the pathway plan, or “3-E” concept, every Licking Heights graduate leaves with an “E”: Enrollment in a higher education program, Enlistment in the military, or Employment in a job placement.

 Licking Heights Local Schools offers Spanish, Mandarin Chinese, and American Sign Language (ASL) language programs.